-SCA members protect, enhance, and restore national parks, marine sanctuaries, cultural landmarks, and urban green spaces across the United States.
-They serve year-round in programs lasting anywhere from two weeks to twelve months.
+- Protect, enhance, and restore national parks, marine sanctuaries, cultural landmarks, and urban green spaces across the United States

 - 96% of members have gained skills that they expect to use in the future.